 Wolff, Karl Felix.
 1958.The Dolomites and their legends.
 Innsbruck: Verlagsanstalt Tyrolia.

 DR. CLAIRE FRENCH was born in 1924 into a family of South Tyrolean sculptors and studied modern languages and literature at Innsbruck and Melbourne universities.
 Her doctoral thesis (in Women’s Studies 1989, Australia) was a study of the mythological background of the Welsh Mabinogion, particularly with regard to the role of the Celtic Goddess in Her different aspects.
 It was published in 2001 inEnglish under the title The Celtic Goddess, Great Queen or Demon Witch, by Floris Books at Edinburgh, and in German (2001) by Edition Amalia at Bern, under the title Als die Goettin keltisch wurde (When the Goddess became Celtic).
 Claire migrated to Australia in 1951, where she married and has three children.
 From 1965 to 1995 Claire was a lecturer with the Melbourne Council of Adult Education, initiating courses in European Cultural Studies, Women’s Studies, Spirituality and Celtic Studies.
 She also contributed lectures and workshops to the C.G.
 Jung Society of Melbourne – many directly addressing Goddess.
 In 1993-94, Claire taught a series on GAIA.
 She has published extensively about goddess mythology both in English and in German.
+Dr. Claire French passed from this life in April 2020.
 Her autobiography is Meine Verkehrte Welt; and the English version is available here: My Upside Down World